MidnattLantern/hidoc/README.md

 Unsolved
 ===
-Authenticated CRUD documentation:
+Double create documentation:
 ---
-- At the moment, it is possible to render a create documentation form only to the owner of any project.
-However, the delete documentation button isn't exclusive to the owner.
-Therefore, the documentation feature remain hidden.
-The code that allow for documentation remains, so that it can be resumed in the future as future featres.
+- Both Project.js and ProjectPage.js have the same create documentation code snippet.
+The snippet inside Projects.js make sure the created documentation appear before refresh, the block inside ProjectPage.js make sure the documentation appear after refresh/ revisit.
+This does not affect the functionality, but it can cause confusion and accidental bugs during future mainatainance/ updates.

 Deployment